-The fundamental nature of self-assessments is their frankness which can only succeed if they are protected and reinforced by confidentiality.
+The fundamental nature of self-assessments is their frankness, protected and reinforced by confidentiality.
 Whether they are done as part of a fair lending risk assessment or other type of risk assessment, they are not generated to be public documents.
 Instead they are intended to be evaluations for the internal deliberations of management and the board of directors in gauging the performance of responsible staff and the bank overall.
 The goal is to encourage candid evaluations; for example, to encourage such assessments under the Equal Credit Opportunity Act as implemented by Regulation B, the rules protect the confidentiality of the evaluation.
 To fulfill this governmental purpose, these self-assessments deserve and receive confidential treatment.
 The diversity self-assessments these proposed standards hope to encourage deserve no less, and the same treatment should be accorded to diversity self-assessments.
 This confidentiality is particularly critical for diversity assessments that reflect on sensitive human resources activity.
 This public policy need is explicitly recognized in connection with EEO-1 reports and similar documentation.
-There is no demonstrated rationale to depart from these long-standing public policy standards.